wahyudesu/building-ai-agents-101/README.md

 ![Alt Text](image.png)

 ### What you'll learn:
-- Build simple AI agents using Mastra
+- Build simple AI agents in Typescript
 - Create and integrate custom tools into agents
 - Use RAG (Retrieval-Augmented Generation) as tool in agents
 - What is the complex workflow like